 You’ve heard it before.
 Student loan debt in the United States is soaring.
-In the second quarter of 2021, the outstanding student loan debt stood at $1.57 trillion.
+At the end of 2021, the outstanding student loan debt stood at $1.58 trillion.
 With the future financial health of our children on the line, how can we lower the risks involved with the growing costs of higher education?
 Careful consideration of the college major, future career path, and self awareness can be the key.

 An editorial in the Columbus Dispatch stressed the importance of students considering their “inherent gifts” in this thinking, and we agree.
 Ohio State lecturer Jessica Johnson encourages her students to “seek their gifts and pursue what they value in life.”
 When students know themselves well, their decisions around why they are pursuing college education are much stronger.